awmckinley/config/modules/itauto/README.md

 # IT Automation

-> [!ABSTRACT] Summary
-> Software used for network infrastructure management and system administration.
+Software used for network infrastructure management and system administration.